DB2 Reverse ETL Setup

 It’s recommended to create a dedicated DB2 user for Segment with access limited to only the relevant schemas and tables.

-- Open the Db2 warehouse and navigate to Administration > User management.
+- In IBM Cloud, go to your DB2 instance and navigate to Administration > User management.

 - Click Add.

 - Create a new user with user privileges.
-Make sure you save the username and password, as these are required to set up the Segment configuration in a later step.
+Make sure to save the username and password—these are needed to configure the Segment source connection later.

 The SEGMENT_REVERSE_ETL